 Lagoon Leisure And Fitness Centre

 A part of the YMCA, Lagoon Leisure And Fitness Centre is the perfect spot to spend a day poolside.
-This Panmure venue has an outdoor pool, a hydro slide, diving boards and an adventure playground.
-We love the outdoor area with garden, picnic tables and barbeque that’s perfect for a summer’s day feast.
+This Panmure venue has an outdoor pool, a hydro slide, diving boards splash pad, a dive well and an adventure playground.
+We also love the outdoor area with garden, picnic tables and barbeque that’s perfect for a summer’s day feast.

-Another of Auckland’s geo-thermal pools is Parakai Springs.
+One of Auckland’s geo-thermal pools definitely worth a visit is Parakai Springs.
 Situated out West, if you’re a thrill-seeker you’ll love the waterslides or, if you prefer to sit back and relax, there are plenty of pools for you to do so.
+There's even an adults-only rock pool (also available for private hire), so bring a picnic and a blanket and make a day of it.

 Massey Park Pool